1989–90 Port Vale F.C. season: Second Division

-Vale went six games unbeaten over the new year, beating Ipswich Town 5–0 (their biggest win in the division since 1932) and fighting to a goalless home draw with Stoke in the process.
-The Stoke game was a disappointment as City were adrift at the foot of the table, and the pitch was 'as lumpy as porridge'.
+Vale went six games unbeaten over the new year, beating fifth-placed Ipswich Town 5–0 (their biggest win in the division since 1932) and fighting to a goalless home draw with Stoke in the process.
+Ipswich had been unbeaten in 13 games.
+The Stoke game was a disappointment as City were adrift at the foot of the table, and the pitch was 'as lumpy as porridge' for what finished as a goalless draw.
 The Bycars End reopened after a £90,000 investment, 22,075 fans turned up for the game – the biggest gate for a league game since the visit of Grimsby Town in 1960.
+On 10 February, Vale recorded a 1–0 home win over Watford as Paul Millar put in an excellent performance after having to replace Darren Beckford, who had been taken ill overnight.
 This moved Vale to within three points of the play-offs.
+They went on to win 3–0 against Plymouth Argyle during a hailstorm at Vale Park on 24 February.
+The team went on to beat sixth-placed Wolverhampton Wanderers by three goals to one on 24 March.
+Seven days later, Vale came away from the Boleyn Ground with a 2–2 draw, thanks to Mark Grew, who saved penalties from both Julian Dicks and Jimmy Quinn; West Ham United manager Billy Bonds stated that Vale were "a fair side who play some good, neat football".
+A poor March dragged them down the table, though, as the stadium's capacity was again reduced and the police bill spiralled.

-A poor March dragged them down the table though, as the stadium's capacity was again reduced and the police bill spiralled.
-In April, Rudge sold David Riley to Peterborough United for £40,000, whilst £20,000 was spent bringing in Gary McKinstry from Portadown.
-The club's play-off dreams were killed off by a 2–1 defeat from Newcastle United, after which only two points were won from the final four games.
+In April, Rudge sold David Riley to Peterborough United for £40,000, whilst £20,000 was spent bringing in left-sided forward Gary McKinstrey from Portadown.
+On 11 April, Vale came from two goals down to win 3–2 at Middlesbrough with Beckford scoring a brace.
+The club's play-off dreams were killed off by a 2–1 defeat from fourth-placed Newcastle United, after which only two points were won from the final four games.
 Despite this the supporters held popular player Neil Aspin aloft following the team's final home game (a 2–1 defeat to Sunderland).
 The final game was a goalless draw with Oxford United at the Manor Ground, which was enough to ensure a top-half finish.
+The team were taken on a trip to Spain for their efforts, whilst rivals Stoke were relegated.

 They finished in eleventh place with 61 points, their highest finish since 1933–34.
 Darren Beckford was top-scorer with 21 goals in all competitions, with Nicky Cross and Robbie Earle bagged 15 and 12 goals respectively.
 The average home attendance of 8,978 was the highest since 1963–64.
 The players were taken on a holiday to Spain as a reward for their efforts.
 Rudge retained the entire playing staff at the end of the season.